 We can see a wide number of uses of Aromatic hydrocarbons in our daily life.
 Some of them are listed below-

-- The green pigment called chlorophyll used for the preparation of food in plants consists of the aromatic hydrocarbons
+- In plants, the green pigment (chlorophyll) consists of the aromatic hydrocarbons used for the preparation of food in plants

-- Aromatic Hydrocarbons are present in the nucleic acids of the human body such as the DNA and amino acids.
+- In the human body, the nucleic acids contain aromatic hydrocarbons such as the DNA and amino acids.

-- The aromatic hydrocarbon called Methylbenzene is used as a solvent in model glues
+- Methylbenzene which is an aromatic hydrocarbon is used as a solvent in model glues

-- Naphthalene is used in the manufacture of mothballs
+- Naphthalene is an important item in the production of mothballs

-- Trinitrotoluene or TNT is widely used as an explosive
+- Trinitrotoluene or TNT is widely used for explosive purposes.

 These are the hydrocarbons which comprise of aromatic rings in fused form.
 These are found in coal, tar, oil and some of the cooked foods such as smoked fish, burned toast, etc. One of the simple examples of this polycyclic hydrocarbon is the naphthalene.
 These are said to be pollutants.